Punktum-dk/whois-service-specification/README.md

 Glue:                 Not being spooled
 ```

-The above examples are relevant for name server hosts ending in `.dk`, since DK Hostmaster require glue records for name servers ending in `.dk`, which serve there own zone.
+The above examples are relevant for name server hosts ending in `.dk`, since Punktum dk require glue records for name servers ending in `.dk`, which serve there own zone.
 Glue records are not required for name servers with hostnames served by other TLDs.

-See the section on glue records in the [DK Hostmaster Name Service Specification][DKHMNSGLUE].
+See the section on glue records in the [Punktum dk Name Service Specification][DKHMNSGLUE].

 Do note that the host (name server) no longer supports disclosing name server administrators as part of the response.

 <a id="handle-inquiry"></a>
 ### Handle inquiry

-As described under Implementation Limitations, DK Hostmaster does not support queries on handles.
+As described under Implementation Limitations, Punktum dk does not support queries on handles.

 <a id="additional-help"></a>
 ### Additional Help